membrane-io/docs/src/content/docs/getting-started/intro.md

 Add a visualization that communicates what membrane is in a few seconds.
 :::

-[Membrane](https://membrane.io) is a serverless [TypeScript](https://www.typescriptlang.org/) runtime for building automations and integrations that are deployed and managed directly from [VSCode](https://code.visualstudio.com/).
+[Membrane](https://membrane.io) is a serverless JavaScript and [TypeScript](https://www.typescriptlang.org/) runtime for building automations and integrations that are deployed and managed directly from [VSCode](https://code.visualstudio.com/).

 Cron-jobs, workflows, Discord bots, polling websites, handling webhooks, are perfect use-cases for Membrane.